edbrk/Web-Status/README.md

 There is three primary parts to the Web Status System.

 1. The Web application (This Respository)
-2. The Resource monitor (Coming Soon)
+2. The linux monitoring agent: https://github.com/Edbtvplays/Web-Status-Agent
 3. Latency Poller (Coming Soon)

-The project is currently in heavy active development, and initial working progress may be seen for a while.
+The project is currently in heavy active development, and initial working progress may not be seen for a while.
 Once the application is in a decent state a demo enviroment will be setup to showcase the application.

 ## Contributing